Computer Telephony Integration with Ask Roger! and JD Edwards

 Besides JD Edwards, the customer also implemented the Commodity Trading & Risk module (CTRM).
 This module, developed specially for commodity and trading companies, provides insight on the dynamic processes in this industry.
 Purchase orders can become sale orders, and prices, sales data and other variables are constantly changing.
 With both JD Edwards and the CTRM module connected to Toastar, the trader gains immediate access to all data.
 The customer now uses JD Edwards and the CTRM module all over the world.
 Once the various offices install new telephone exchanges, they’ll be able to use Computer Telephony Integration across the board.
 As a result, employees can work more quickly, enjoy a better overview and have less reason to get flustered!

 Author: Alaric Schraven, Senior Technical Consultant Cadran Consultancy

 Advice about our solutions?

-Mark Kamphuis, Business Development Manager CTRM at Cadran, would be happy to talk about the possibilities for your organization.
+Mark Kamphuis, Business Unit Manager CTRM at Cadran, would be happy to talk about the possibilities for your organization.